 Although interest rates are on the rise, it's still a great time to purchase a home.
 Speak with one of our expert loan officers today!

-If the house I am buying appraises for higher than what I’ve agreed to pay for it, does this unexpected equity in the home mean I can apply it towards my down payment and therefore put less of my own money down?
+If the house I am buying appraises for higher than what I’ve agreed to pay for it, does this unexpected equity in the home mean I can apply it toward my down payment and therefore put less of my own money down?

 Have a question?
-Schedule a meeting with a mortgage expert today >>
+Schedule a meeting with a mortgage expert today.

-Blue Water Mortgage is licensed in New HampshireMaineMassachusettsConnecticutFlorida, and North Carolina.
+Blue Water Mortgage is licensed in New Hampshire, Maine, Massachusetts, Connecticut, Florida and North Carolina.

 Didn't find what you were looking for?